-Prior to the surgery, the abdomen is insufflated with carbondioxide, elevating the abdominal wall.
+Prior to the surgery, the abdomen is insufflated with carbon dioxide, elevating the abdominal wall.
 The internal organs are viewed, and a working space is created.
-CO2 or carbondioxide is common to the human body.
+CO2 or carbon dioxide is common to the human body.
 It is easily removed by the respiratory system and absorbed by the tissues.
-With the wide usage of electrosurgical devices in laparoscopy CO2 comes with non-inflammable properties.
+With the wide usage of electrosurgical devices in laparoscopy, CO2 comes with non-inflammable properties.
 The fibre optic cable or laparoscope is fitted with a cold light source either xenon or halogen.
 This is inserted through the 5mm or 10 mm cannula to illuminate the operative field.
 Laparoscopic surgeries are popularly performed on abdominal and pelvic cavities.

 A three-chip camera identifies primary colours: red, green and blue.
-Thus, as the colours mix in varied proportions, the camera captures all colours and images in high fidelity.
+Thus, as the colours mix in varying proportions, the camera captures all colours and images in high fidelity.
 The laparoscopic cable is connected to the camera control unit, which receives the transmitted signal and converts it into an analog image.
 Xenon bulbs are long-lasting and provide high-intensity lights.
 Besides optic fibre, (made up of optical fibre glass threads) laparoscopic cable systems can also be made of liquid crystal gel cable with a sheath of clear optical gel filled inside it.
 Cables have to be handled with care and twisting them should be avoided.
 Focus and white balance is adjusted as the camera is placed about 5 cm from any object.

 Advantages of laparoscopic surgeries: